Alignment of the central galaxies with the environment: Correlation Function

 Given that the more massive the groups are, the higher the correlation, it is natural to ask whether there is a dependence of the anisotropy of the correlation function on the mass when the shape of the central galaxy is taken as a reference.
 This analysis is further justified if one takes into account that, from numerical simulations, \cite{paz2011alignments} found that there is a strong dependence of the anisotropy of the correlation function when using the shape of the haloes as a reference.
 However, the same authors do not detect this trend in observations.

 The left panel of Figure~\ref{fig:fc3} shows the correlation function and its anisotropy for three mass ranges divided into terciles.
 As can be seen, while the height of the correlation function increases with mass as expected, the anisotropy does not show any dependence on the group masses considering the estimated errors.
-The right panel of Figure~\ref{fig:fc3} shows the ellipticity of the central galaxy sample splited into terciles.
-In this case, also no dependence on anisotropy is observed but, unlike the mass, the strength of the correlation function is similar for all samples.
+The right panel of Figure~\ref{fig:fc3} shows the ellipticity of the central galaxy sample split into terciles.
+Taking into account the estimated errors, no dependence on anisotropy is observed but, unlike the mass, the strength of the correlation function is similar for all samples.
 The similitude in the anisotropy signal in both the mass and ellipticity samples is because in all cases the percentage of red central galaxies is greater than 80\% and similar to that of the total sample (Figure~\ref{fig:fc1}).

-\cite{paz2011alignments} found, from numerical simulations, a strong dependence of the anisotropy on the correlation function when using the shape of the haloes as a reference.
-If the central galaxies were aligned with the shape of the halo in which they are located, our results would not reflect this dependence.
-However, the same authors do not detect this trend in the observations, indicating that projection effects are important and, probably, the hypothesis that the central galaxies are strongly aligned with the haloes may not be plausible.
+\cite{paz2011alignments} found, from numerical simulations, a strong dependence of the anisotropy on the correlation function with mass when using the shape of the haloes as a reference.
+We take as a reference the shape of the central galaxy.
+If they were aligned with the halo shape in which they reside, the anisotropy signal should depend on group mass.
+Our results do not reflect this dependence.
+However, the same authors do not detect this trend in the observations, showing that projection effects are important.
+Moreover, the hypothesis that the central galaxies are strongly aligned with the haloes may not be plausible.